How to fix bad credit

 Tell them exactly which information you are disputing and explain why you believe it is wrong.
 Provide copies of any supporting documentation you may have but DO NOT send your original copies - you'll need to keep those for your own protection.
 Send a copy of the relevant section of the credit report as well, with the item in question circled.

-The CFPB recommends sending your dispute letter by certified mail and asking for a return receipt, so you can document when it was received.
+The Consumer Financial Protection Bureau recommends sending your dispute letter by certified mail and asking for a return receipt, so you can document when it was received.

 The credit reporting agency is required to investigate any claim you make, unless deemed frivolous.
 If the company reporting the information does not reply to the inquiry or contest you claim, the item must be dropped from your report.